 Children's Mercy knows that residency training can be demanding.
 With that in mind, our program promotes a well-balanced personal and professional life for residents.
 We address the needs of our residents through a variety of avenues including structured events, mentorship and outside social activities.

-This is an eight-day introduction to the hospital community which begins in mid-June.
+This is an nine-day introduction to the hospital community which begins in mid-June.
 Resident orientation is an opportunity to get to know your peers through several social events.
 Residents also complete Pediatric Advanced Life Support (PALS) and Neonatal Resuscitation (NRP).

 Incoming residents are paired with a senior resident at the beginning of each year to foster resident mentorship and support.